-The following connections are prohibited, except as provided in § 25-751(b):
+Except as provided in § 25-751(b):

-(a) Non-Stormwater Discharges.
-Any drain or conveyance, whether on the surface or subsurface, which allows any non-stormwater discharge, including sewage, process wastewater, and wash water, to enter the separate storm sewer system, and any connections to the storm drain system from indoor drains and sinks.

-(b) Undocumented Commercial or Industrial Land Uses.
-Any drain or conveyance connected from a commercial or industrial land use to the separate storm sewer system which has not been documented in plans, maps, or equivalent records, and approved by the Borough.
+- (a) Non-Stormwater Discharges.
+Any drain or conveyance, whether on the surface or subsurface, which allows any non-stormwater discharge, including sewage, process wastewater, and wash water, to enter a regulated small municipal separate storm sewer system (MS4) or to enter the surface waters of this Commonwealth is prohibited. - (b) Undocumented Commercial or Industrial Land Uses.
+Any drain or conveyance connected from a commercial or industrial land use to a regulated small municipal separate storm sewer system (MS4) or which discharges to enter the surface waters of this Commonwealth, and which has not been documented in plans, maps, or equivalent records, and approved by the Borough, is prohibited.

-§ 25-753 Roof Drains.
+§ 25-753 Roof Drains and Sump Pumps.